Wawanesa life insurance review (2025 update)

 - Whole Life Pay to 100: Whole life insurance that provides financial security for your family up to age 100.
 It offers a guaranteed death benefit with cash value accumulation and the same monthly premium, simplifying budgeting and shielding you from external rate changes.

-- 20 Pay Whole Life: Wawanesa's 20 Pay Whole Life product offers a reduced payment period of 20 years, with continued coverage thereafter.
+- 20 Pay Whole Life: Wawanesa's 20 Pay Whole Life product offers a reduced payment period of 20 years, with continued coverage thereafter with a rate increase.
 It provides long-term protection and can potentially build cash value over time.

 You can purchase critical illness insurance from Wawanesa as a standalone product, which can provide financial support if you’re diagnosed with one of 25 serious illnesses, including cancer, Alzheimer's, stroke, or heart attack.

-Take a look at the comparison between Wawanesa, PolicyMe, and three other established life insurance companies in Canada:
+Take a look at the comparison between Wawanesa, PolicyMe, and Sun Life in Canada:

 Wawanesa life insurance vs. PolicyMe life insurance